-Whether it’s a wandering mind or an important email, these distractions take our attention away from what we intended to do at the moment.
+Whether it’s a wandering mind or an important email, these distractions divert attention from what we intended to do at the moment.
 Some research has found that our minds wander almost half of the time.
-The ability to pay attention to the present moment with a kind, curious attitude and to be less distracted is a critical skill, especially in a world where demands are increasing, and where media and technology is designed to distract you.
+The ability to pay attention to the present moment with a kind, curious attitude and to be less distracted is a critical skill.
+This is especially true in a world where demands are increasing, and where media and technology is designed for distraction.

 Distractions cause stress and other negative consequences

-We all know that distracted driving is dangerous—texting, surfing or talking on the phone without a hands-free device is a leading cause of car accidents.
-But distractions at other times in our day can have negative consequences too.
-If you’re in a meeting but checking email on your phone or listening to someone talk but half thinking about the traffic you’ll face driving home, you’re sure to miss critical information, including nonverbal cues.
+We all know that distracted driving is dangerous—texting, browsing, or talking on the phone without a hands-free device is a leading cause of car accidents.
+But distractions at other times in our day can have negative consequences, too.
+If you’re in a meeting, but checking email on your phone while thinking about the traffic you’ll face driving home, you’re sure to miss critical information.
+This includes nonverbal cues.
 And research shows that we don’t remember things very well when our minds are not focused.

 Mindfulness reduces stress and improves well-being

-If we can concentrate on the task at hand and limit our distractions, we reduce our feelings of stress, take in and remember important information and make better decisions.
+If we can concentrate on the task at hand and limit our distractions, we reduce our feelings of stress.
+We can also take in and remember important information, and make better decisions.
 Research shows that the more present-focused people are, the better they report feeling.
-And these benefits don’t stop with the individual: companies that reduce employee stress have been shown to be more financially healthy,[ii] and mindful employees and leaders have been shown to be happier and more engaged at work.
+And these benefits don’t stop with the individual: companies that reduce employee stress have been shown to be more financially healthy,[ii] and mindful employees and leaders are happier and more engaged at work.

 The ability to focus your mind on the present moment and limit distractions can be strengthened by practicing mindfulness meditation.[iii]
-And even when a distraction can’t be ignored—such as a call from the boss—mindfulness can help you get back on task more quickly when the interruption is over.
+Even when a distraction can’t be ignored—such as a call from the boss—mindfulness can help you quickly get back on task when the interruption is over.
 It also helps you develop the resilience to bounce back faster when a stressful situation is unavoidable.

 Mindfulness improves interpersonal relationships

 Mindfulness meditation helps to teach us not to judge ourselves and others.
 This occurs when we notice the thoughts that come up during our meditation practice without judging ourselves, and return our attention to our point of focus.
-We practice being kind to ourselves and not criticizing ourselves for allowing our minds to wander, but simply accepting that it happened and refocusing our attention.
-With consistent practice, being compassionate to ourselves becomes a habit that we apply to experiences at work and in our home life.
+We practice being kind to ourselves and not criticizing ourselves for allowing our minds to wander.
+We simply accept that it happened and refocus our attention.
+With consistent practice, being compassionate to ourselves becomes a habit that we can apply both at work and at home.

 Once we learn to be self-compassionate, we are also better able to extend empathy and kindness to others.
-We improve our emotional intelligence, enhancing our interpersonal relationships and making us better partners, parents, friends and leaders.
-Business leaders are often driven, high achievers or perfectionists who are very hard on themselves when they fail at something.
+We improve our emotional intelligence, thus enhancing our interpersonal relationships and making us better partners, parents, friends and leaders.
+Business leaders are often driven, high achievers, or perfectionists who are very hard on themselves when they fail at something.
 Mindfulness helps these people be self-compassionate and gives them the resilience to learn from their mistakes and improve.
-Leaders who practice mindfulness also listen better to their colleagues and employees[iv], and these improved interpersonal skills contribute to reducing stress in the workplace.[v]
+Leaders who practice mindfulness also listen better to their colleagues and employees[iv].
+These improved interpersonal skills contribute to reducing stress in the workplace.[v]

 Intention.
 Attention.
 Attitude.

-Mindfulness has been summed up as three key interacting elements: intention, attention and attitude.[vi]
+Mindfulness is summarized as three key elements: intention, attention and attitude.[vi]
 Intention means what we would like to do, whether it’s give someone our full attention during a meeting or to observe the breath.
 Attention means being aware of where our attention is, whether it’s on our chosen point of focus, or whether we’ve wandered off into distraction.
-Attitude refers to how we’re relating to what’s happening, whether we’re being judgmental and critical or whether we’re being open and curious.
-When we pay attention to these elements in meditation or in our daily life, we improve our ability to concentrate, to stay calm in the face of stress, to communicate well with others and to be compassionate to ourselves and others.
+Attitude refers to how we’re relating to what’s happening, whether we’re being judgmental and critical, or whether we’re being open and curious.
+When we pay attention to these elements in meditation or in our daily life, we improve our ability to concentrate, to stay calm in the face of stress, to communicate well, and to be compassionate to ourselves and others.
 These skills enhance our interpersonal relationships, reduce our feelings of stress and benefit our health and well-being.

 SIGMA Mindfulness Coaching